Appa002/z71200-runtime/README.md

 | 4    | Right     |
 | 5    | Justified |

 The word column shows what the expected data to be stored in the associated word is.
 The arg columns layout which tagged word(s) need to follow as arguments to the instruction, names like `x`, `y`, `r`,  or `width`  allow any of the "length family" tagged words (ie pxs, rems, frac, or auto) to follow.
 If the word column is empty, it is ignored during parsing.
 Note that you must always write `usize` many bytes for both the tag and word, ie the structure is always `2*usize` sized, even if a different type is stored.
-This makes alignment and safe reading trivial.
+This makes alignment safe reading trivial.